giovanniboscu/continuous-section-field/docs/aes/README.md

 {\text{reference}} .
 $$

-The NREL tower provides a convenient application case because its circular annular sections admit closed-form sectional expressions.
+The NREL tower provides a convenient application ecause its circular annular sections admit closed-form sectional expressions.
 The CSF representation is more general: the same continuous-field workflow can be applied to arbitrary polygonal geometries and participation fields, even when closed-form sectional laws are not available.

 #### Loading configuration